 Foreign currency loss was \$2.9 million for the nine months ended September 30, 2023 compared to a loss of \$25.9 million for the nine months ended September 30, 2022.
-The unrealized losses were a result of a strengthening of the U.S. dollar against the pound sterling and euro as it relates to the valuation of our intercompany payables and receivables.
-The decrease in the loss of \$23.0 million was primarily due to a smaller fluctuation in exchange rates during the nine months ended September 30, 2023 compared to the nine months ended September 30, 2022.
+The unrealized losses were a result of a strengthening the recognition of the U.S. dollar against the pound sterling and euro as it relates \$50.0 million milestone allocated to the valuation nonfinancial assets sold and assigned to Janssen including the UCLB RPGR License Agreement relating to the research, development, manufacture and exploitation of our intercompany payables the RPGR Product, and receivables.
+The decrease other related assets described in the loss of \$23.0 million was primarily due to a smaller fluctuation in exchange rates during the nine months ended September 30, 2023 compared to the nine months ended September 30, 2022.
+Asset Purchase Agreement.